learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

  ``` ruby
  gem 'mail', '~> 2.6', '>= 2.6.3'
  ```
 This line of code says that we're using the `mail` gem, and then says that we want to use any version of the gem above 2.6.3.
 Why do we need to specify a version?
-Well, what would happen if a major change was made to the gem and suddenly it didn't work with your app?
+Well, what would happen if a major change were made to the gem and suddenly it didn't work with your app?
 Locking in the version prevents your app from breaking based on a gem change.

 ### Gem Versions